 If you have no access to Twitter, the tweets data can be downloaded as file "rdmTweets.RData" at the Data page, and then you can skip the first step below.

-the twitteR vignettes on CRAN to complete authentication before running the code below.
+the twitteR vignettes on CRAN or this link to complete authentication before running the code below.

 After that, the corpus needs a couple of transformations, including changing letters to lower case, removing punctuations/numbers and removing stop words.
 The general English stop-word list is tailored by adding "available" and "via" and removing "r".

 Print the first three documents in the built corpus.